nishantdeploys/EventTicketBookingSystem/README.md

 ## Important Data Structures Used

-- **std::vector**: Used for storing collections of events, users, and tickets in memory for easy iteration and management.
+- **vector**: Used for storing collections of events, users, and tickets in memory for easy iteration and management.
-- **std::string**: Used for all textual data such as IDs, names, dates, and categories.
+- **string**: Used for all textual data such as IDs, names, dates, and categories.
-- **std::map** (future upgrade): Can be used for fast lookup of events, users, or tickets by their IDs.
+- **map** (future upgrade): Can be used for fast lookup of events, users, or tickets by their IDs.

 ## Core Classes